fatmarker/talk-titles/README.md

 Start with the 3-line template to give you room for experimentation.
 Apply good text layout principles.
 Add line breaks where necessary.
 Ask someone with experience in text layout and a strong grasp of the language to assist you.

 Poorly laid-out text can be distracting.

+Here are a few simple rules to follow:
+- a preposition remains on the same line as its object
+- line breaks should come before em-dashes and not after

+### Styles
+Sometimes part of a title is naturally read aloud with emphasis.
+Use the "larger" character style to enlarge such portions of text.

 ## Exporting from InDesign
 Export as PNG.
 The settings are: